Ambassador of Conscience Award

 The Ambassador of Conscience Award is Amnesty International's most prestigious human rights award.
 It celebrates individuals and groups who have furthered the cause of human rights by showing exceptional courage standing up to injustice and who have used their talents to inspire others.

 It also aims to generate debate, encourage public action and raise awareness of inspirational stories and human rights issues.
-The award ceremonies were organised by Art for Amnesty CLG (now Art for Human Rights CLG) on behalf of Amnesty International up to 2016.
+The award ceremonies were organised by Art for Amnesty on behalf of Amnesty International up to 2016.